CAUSA/Frameshift/README.md

 All input and output CDS and protein sequence files are in fasta format.

 ***ScoringMatrix.java*** which is called by other programs to read the scoring matrices.
+The programs read AA Substitution Score Matrices in ./Matrix/Matrices.txt (from the AAindex database) ;

 #### 2	Aligning and computing the pairwise similarities of the wild-type and frameshifts